The Value of Robust Assortment Optimization Under Ranking-based Choice Models: Problem Setting

-{ We conclude the present section with a theoretical derivation of the class of robust optimization problems~\eqref{prob:robust}.
+We conclude the present section with a theoretical derivation of the class of robust optimization problems~\eqref{prob:robust}.
 Indeed, consider a firm that wishes to identify an assortment with an expected revenue that is strictly greater than expected revenues of the firm's past assortments under all of the ranking-based choice models that are consistent with firm's historical sales data.
 In this case, the firm seeks an assortment $S \in \mathcal{S}$ that satisfies

-If $\eta = 0$, then it follows from algebra\footnote{{If $\eta = 0$, then we observe for each past assortment $m \in \mathcal{M}$ that $\mathscr{R}^\lambda(S_m) = r^\intercal \mathscr{D}^\lambda(S_m) = r^\intercal v_m$ for all $ \lambda \in \mathcal{U}$.}} that an assortment $S \in \mathcal{S}$ satisfies \eqref{line:improvement} if and only if
+If $\eta = 0$, then it follows from algebra\footnote{If $\eta = 0$, then we observe for each past assortment $m \in \mathcal{M}$ that $\mathscr{R}^\lambda(S_m) = r^\intercal \mathscr{D}^\lambda(S_m) = r^\intercal v_m$ for all $ \lambda \in \mathcal{U}$.} that an assortment $S \in \mathcal{S}$ satisfies \eqref{line:improvement} if and only if

-The above analysis shows that there exists an assortment that satisfies \eqref{line:improvement} if and only if the optimal objective value of the robust optimization problem~\eqref{prob:robust} is strictly greater than $\max_{m \in \mathcal{M}} r^\intercal v_m$.
+The above analysis shows that there exists an assortment that satisfies \eqref{line:improvement_old} if and only if the optimal objective value of the robust optimization problem~\eqref{prob:robust} is strictly greater than $\max_{m \in \mathcal{M}} r^\intercal v_m$, i.e., the expected revenue generated by the firm's best past assortment.
 Moreover, if there exists an assortment that satisfies \eqref{line:improvement}, then every optimal solution of the robust optimization problem~\eqref{prob:robust} satisfies~\eqref{line:improvement}.
-Hence, we conclude that the robust optimization problem~\eqref{prob:robust} enjoys theoretical justification as a tool for identifying a new assortment with an expected revenue that, at the very least, is no less than the firm’s highest expected revenue from their past assortments.
+Hence, we conclude that the robust optimization problem~\eqref{prob:robust} enjoys theoretical justification as a tool for identifying a new assortment with an expected revenue that is strictly greater than expected revenues of the firm's past assortments across all of the ranking-based choice models that are consistent with firm's historical sales data.